minetest-mods/technic/manual.md

 powered machine, and generator.
 Battery boxes connect to cables only from the bottom.

-MV and HV battery boxes have upgrade slots.
-Energy upgrades increase the capacity of a battery box, each by 10% of the un-upgraded capacity.
+MV and HV battery boxes have upgrade slots ([Machine upgrade slots](#machine-upgrade-slots)), +10% capacity enhancement for each upgrade.
-This increase is far in excess of the capacity of the battery that forms the upgrade.

 For charging and discharging of power tools, rather than having input and output slots, each battery box has a charging slot and a discharging slot.